 Even though he lived at Napa State full-time, Mark did come home for week-long visits during Easter and Christmas vacations.

 It was difficult keeping an eye on Mark all the time.
 My sister and I were charged with his care (being the two eldest), but we ourselves were only a few years older than him.
 Mark was also physically strong, so it took two of us to hold him down.
 That wasn't always possible.
 My father ruled with an iron hand, and tried to keep us all in line by having us keep our arms folded, when not in use.
 That worked o.k., until our family expanded to nine children.

 Mark enjoyed turning off our neighbor's power at the outside switch-boxes on their homes; he was a genius at figuring out how to get into those locked switch-boxes!
 You can imagine that this didn't make us very popular with the neighbors.

-The neighbors across the street, the Millers, were particularly critical that such a large family could even exist (I constantly heard the neighbors criticize my mom for having so many kids).
+The neighbors across the street, the Millers, and a lady down the street named Vera were particularly vocal, critical that such a large family could even exist (I constantly heard the neighbors criticize my mom for having so many kids).
 The Millers had a beautifully-kept home, so probably were worried that their property values would go down, being situated so close to the Hagler "Animal House" across the street.

 Mark was regularly compelled to visit our neighbor's homes and use their water hoses, spraying those around.

 On one momentous day, the Millers were having a party, all of their guests dressed up.
 Somehow, Mark left the house without our realizing it.
 We heard a shriek from across the street, and saw Mark holding a hose, turned on full blast, right at the Miller's picture window.
 The Millers and their guests were peeking out that picture window, horrified.
 That was one of the occasions when Mrs. Miller would march over to our house, and have a yelling match with my mom.
 I remember them out in the middle of Inverness Drive, screaming at each other, embarrassing my sister Laurie and I.